-Drying is not a process to rush—it can take up to a fortnight.
+Drying is not a process to rush—it can take up to two weeks.
 Sometimes a few days longer.
 However, drying slowly ensures heavy, flavorful, aromatic buds.

-After drying, the final step to producing tasty, smokeable weed is curing proper (technically, the whole drying process from the moment the plants are cut is curing).
+After drying, the final step to producing tasty, smokeable weed is curing properly (technically, the whole drying process from the moment the plants are cut is curing).